NeuraByte-UCSD-ITS/nutrirate/README.md

 **Distribution of Average Recipe Ratings:**

 We implemented this plot to get a broader idea of the average rating per recipe.
 This plot is heavily left skewed with the mode as 5 stars.
-We can see people tend to rate recipes generously with very few below 3 stars and a majority around the 4-5 range.
+We can see people tend to rate recipes generously with very few below 3 stars and the majority around the 4-5 range.

 <iframe
   src="assets/average_rating_distribution.html"